SmartRent Inc. (SMRT) vs. Its Peers: A Comparison - News Heater

 SMRT) stock’s latest price update

-SmartRent Inc. (NYSE: SMRT)’s stock price has gone decline by -8.29 in comparison to its previous close of 3.50, however, the company has experienced a -3.31% decrease in its stock price over the last five trading days.
+The stock of SmartRent Inc. (NYSE: SMRT) has decreased by -8.79 when compared to last closing price of 3.07.Despite this, the company has seen a loss of -15.66% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-08-12 that Start Time: 12:30 January 1, 0000 1:05 PM ET SmartRent, Inc. (NYSE:SMRT ) Q2 2023 Earnings Conference Call August 08, 2023, 12:30 PM ET Company Participants Lucas Haldeman – Chairman and CEO Hiroshi Okamoto – CFO Brian Ruttenbur – SVP, IR Conference Call Participants Sidney Ho – Deutsche Bank Ryan Tomasello – KBW Erik Woodring – Morgan Stanley Tom White – D.A.
 Davidson Brett Knoblauch – Cantor Fitzgerald Operator Good afternoon, and welcome to the SmartRent Second Quarter 2023 Earnings Call.

 SMRT’s Market Performance

-SmartRent Inc. (SMRT) has seen a -3.31% fall in stock performance for the week, with a -15.53% decline in the past month and a -10.83% plunge in the past quarter.
-The volatility ratio for the week is 5.85%, and the volatility levels for the past 30 days are at 6.28% for SMRT.
-The simple moving average for the last 20 days is -5.39% for SMRT’s stock, with a simple moving average of 8.08% for the last 200 days.
+SmartRent Inc. (SMRT) has experienced a -15.66% fall in stock performance for the past week, with a -16.91% drop in the past month, and a -17.16% drop in the past quarter.
+The volatility ratio for the week is 9.33%, and the volatility levels for the past 30 days are at 6.28% for SMRT.
+The simple moving average for the past 20 days is -16.31% for SMRT’s stock, with a -5.90% simple moving average for the past 200 days.

 Analysts’ Opinion of SMRT